UBC-MDS/DSCI_522_Group_409/eda/EDA_summary.md

 In general we could see that people preffer to ride the rental bikes in sunny days, followed by days with mist, and few people rent then on days with light rain, and as it is logic almost nobody rent bikes on days with heavy rain or snow.
-In the other hand, we can observe the demand for bike rental increases in days less humid.

 ## 7.4 Correlation matrix